Denali

-Denali (/dəˈnɑːli/ də-NAH-lee), federally designated as Mount McKinley, is the highest mountain peak in North America, with a summit elevation of 20310 ft above sea level.
-It is the tallest mountain in the world from base to peak on land, measuring 18000 feet.
+Denali (/dəˈnɑːli/ də-NAH-lee; Deenaalee), federally designated as Mount McKinley, is the highest mountain peak in North America, with a summit elevation of 20310 ft above sea level.
+Its vertical relief above the surrounding plateaus is one of the greatest on Earth, measuring about 18,000 feet (5,500 meters).
 With a topographic prominence of 20156 ft and a topographic isolation of 4621.1 mi, Denali is the third most prominent and third-most isolated peak on Earth, after Mount Everest and Aconcagua.
 Located in the Alaska Range in the interior of the U.S. state of Alaska, Denali is the centerpiece of Denali National Park and Preserve.

 The Koyukon people who inhabit the area around the mountain have referred to the peak as "Denali" for centuries.
-In 1896, a gold prospector named it "Mount McKinley" in support of then-presidential candidate William McKinley, who later became the 25th president; McKinley's name was the official name recognized by the federal government of the United States from 1917 until 2015.
-In August 2015, 40 years after Alaska had officially named the mountain Denali, the United States Department of the Interior under the Obama administration changed the official federal name of the mountain also to Denali.
+In 1896, a gold prospector named it "Mount McKinley" in support of then presidential candidate William McKinley, who later became the 25th president; McKinley's name was the official name recognized by the federal government of the United States from 1917 until 2015.
+In 1975, the State of Alaska officially renamed the mountain Denali and requested the federal government follow suit.
+The United States Department of the Interior changed the official federal name of the mountain to Denali on August 29, 2015.
 In January 2025, the Department of the Interior under the Trump administration reverted the mountain's official federal name to Mount McKinley.

 In 1903, James Wickersham recorded the first attempt at climbing Denali, which was unsuccessful.
 In 1906, Frederick Cook claimed the first ascent, but this ascent is unverified and its legitimacy questioned.
 The first verifiable ascent to Denali's summit was achieved on June 7, 1913, by climbers Hudson Stuck, Harry Karstens, Walter Harper, and Robert Tatum, who went by the South Summit.
-In 1951, Bradford Washburn pioneered the West Buttress route, considered to be the safest and easiest route, and therefore the most popular currently in use.
+In 1951, Bradford Washburn pioneered the West Buttress route, considered to be the safest and easiest route, and therefore the most popular.

 On September 2, 2015, the U.S. Geological Survey measured the mountain at 20310 ft high, 10 ft lower than the 20320 ft measured in 1952 using photogrammetry.

 Geology and features

-Denali is a granitic pluton, mostly pink quartz monzonite, lifted by tectonic pressure from the subduction of the Pacific Plate beneath the North American Plate; at the same time, the sedimentary material above and around the mountain was stripped away by erosion.
+Denali is a granitic pluton, mostly pink quartz monzonite, lifted by tectonic pressure from the subduction of the Pacific plate beneath the North American plate; at the same time, the sedimentary material above and around the mountain was stripped away by erosion.
 The forces that lifted Denali also caused many deep earthquakes in Alaska and the Aleutian Islands.
 The Pacific Plate is seismically active beneath Denali, a tectonic region that is known as the "McKinley cluster".